 Property and Ownership: The Santa Barbara prospect was discovered in late 2006 by Dr. Jorge Berizzo, Blue Sky's geological consultant, while conducting a car-borne reconnaissance of the Rio Negro province.
 It hosts the first documented uranium discovery in this province.
-The property consists of two granted exploration permits and 19 "manifestaciones de descubrimiento" that cover 476 km2.
+The property consists of 22 "manifestaciones de descubrimiento" or mines in early stage that cover 476 km.
 It is located in north-central Rio Negro approximately 75 km south of the city of Villa Regina.
 The property is 100% owned by the Company.